How to Wire Tweeters to Speakers? (6 Steps)

 Now, attach the speaker and the door panel to the door.
 Then, connect the battery to your vehicle.

-Finally, check the performance of the tweeter with your car audio.
+Finally, check the tweeter’s performance with your car audio.

-Even though the above 6-step guide seems like a walk in the park, many things can go wrong quickly.
-Here are some of them.
+Even though the above 6-step guide seems like a walk in the park, some things can go wrong during the procedure.
+Here are some of them so you can take the necessary precautions:

-• Always check whether the tweeter has a built-in crossover/ bass blocker.
-Remember to install a crossover or bass blocker if it is a standalone tweeter.
+• Always check whether the tweeter has a built-in crossover or bass blocker.
+Remember to install a crossover or bass blocker only if it is a standalone tweeter.

-• While connecting the wires, pay attention to the polarity of the wires.
+• Pay attention to the polarity of the wires when connecting them.
 Improper polarity will cause a humming sound.

 • Secure the wire connection properly with the help of insulation tape or crimp connectors.
 Otherwise, those connections might get damaged.